What are second-tier default benefits?

 How to apply for second-tier default benefits eligibility

 The Department of Health commenced accepting applications for second-tier default benefits eligibility from 1 January 2019.

 Applying for second-tier default benefits eligibility is optional for private hospitals.
 To be considered for second-tier default benefits eligibility, a hospital must:

 - complete the application form;

 - submit the completed form and all required attachments to firstname.lastname@example.org; and

-- pay an application fee of $850 (GST exempt) to the Department.
+- pay an application fee of $895 (GST not applicable).

-Applications may be submitted at any time of year, but hospitals seeking to renew existing second-tier eligibility should submit an application at least 60 days prior to their second-tier expiry date.
+Applications may be submitted at any time of year, but hospitals approaching the end of their current eligibility status should submit an application at least 60 days prior to their second-tier expiry date.
 A separate application and fee is required for each hospital seeking eligibility.